lzhenweiDev/Nebula-UI/README.md

 # 📄 License

 This project is free to use and modify.
+Use source.lua for modifying.

-Please keep credits if you redistribute the library.
+*Nebula V2 is currently the latest version which isn't for modifying* Please keep credits if you redistribute the library.

 ---